department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-03-Supply-Reordering-Research/Findings and recommendations.md

 This might be a usability issue for staging accounts only.
 When participants add an address to the temporary address box and select it to continue, the form won't allow them to continue unless the permanent address is completed and filled out.

-### Finding 5: All participants are able to finish the order of a hearing aid task, and most participants (7 out of 9) gave a score of 4 and 5 for overall use experience (5 being the easiest).
+### Finding 5: All participants are able to finish the order of a hearing aid task, and most participants (7 out of 9) gave a score of 4 and 5 for overall use experience, with 1 being the hardest and 5 being the easiest.

 Overall, most participants (7 out of 9) found the reordering experience to be easy.
 The other two didn't give a score.
 When asked how they (3 participants gave a score of 4) would improve the tool to get to a score of 5, participants provided some valuable feedback: